FrancescoVIncelli/Hand_Networks/README.md

 2. The dataset is loaded using [dataset_load.m](code/dataset_load.m) script
 3. The pixel positions for plotting the graph is loaded which is stored as a `.mat` file using [get_node_pose.m](code/get_node_pose.m) script
 4. The `run_routine` function is called multiple times by changing the dataset, frequecny and number of channels which performs a series of steps
-   1. Computes MVAR model and Partial Directed Coherence.
-One frequency which is choosen from the obtained 3D matrics and converted to binary matrix with given density
+   1. Computes Multi-Variate Autoregressive model and then Partial Directed Coherence to obtain a 3D matrics.
+One frequency is choosen from the 3D matrics and converted to binary matrix by setting a threshold to obtain given density
    2. Computes the local indices (in-degree, out-degree, degree, left and right hemisphere density)
    3. Computes the global indices (global efficiency and local efficiency)
    4. Computes the graph (edges and nodes) for plotting the graph